-One consequence of the 2006 law has been the "tidying up" of the thousands of registered but barely active, less professional NGOs.
-Only 216,000 NGOs managed to re-register as per new requirements by the deadline, which also goes on to show that many did not have the capability to cope with the more burdensome administrative requirements.
+To support this thought, one consequence of the 2006 law has been the tidying up of the thousands of registered but partially inactive, less professional NGOs.
+Only 216,000 NGOs managed to re-register as per new requirements by the deadline,71 which also goes on to show that many did not have the capability to cope with the more burdensome administrative requirements.
 Figure 5 goes some way to illustrate the impact of the changes introduced under this law on the administrative workload of NGOs.
-Majority of the sampled organizations responded to the survey that there
+Majority of the sampled organizations responded to the survey that there will be no change to their economic expenses in order to meet the requirements of the new legislation, whilst 17%72 have said that their economic

-&lt;sup>68 Jo Crotty, Sarah Marie Hall and Sergej Ljubownikow, "Post-Soviet Civil Society Development in the Russian Federation: The Impact of the NGO Law," Europe-Asia Studies 66, no.8 (October 2014): 1253, accessed May 1, 2016
+69 Jo Crotty, Sarah Marie Hall and Sergej Ljubownikow, "Post-Soviet Civil Society Development in the Russian Federation: The Impact of the NGO Law," Europe-Asia Studies 66, no.8 (October 2014): 1253, accessed May 1, 2016

-&lt;sup>69 Elena Klitsounova, "Promoting Human Rights in Russia by supporting NGOs: How to Improve EU Strategies," CEPS NO.287 (2008):7, accessed May 3, 2016 will be no change to their economic expenses in order to meet the requirements of the new legislation, whilst 17% have said that their economic expenses will either increase or considerably increase.
-Whilst the latter number appears to be reasonably low for what was feared to be a lot of new work for NGOs, it is important to note that the changes to "economic expenses" are unlikely to have been measured consistently in first place.
-For example, hiring new staff or buying new equipment may not have been required, however existing staff may have had to divert efforts from a core NGO activity to administrative tasks - thus recording no change in expenses whilst compromising effectiveness.
-The data also hints that many NGOs may have already been fulfilling much of the requirement for internal purposes before the enactment of the law, making only minor tweaks to the routines.
+70 Jo Crotty, Sarah Marie Hall and Sergej Ljubownikow, "Post-Soviet Civil Society Development in the Russian Federation: The Impact of the NGO Law," Europe-Asia Studies 66, no.8 (October 2014): 1253, accessed May 1, 2016 expenses will either increase or considerably increase.
+Whilst the latter number appears to be reasonably low for what was feared to be a lot of new work for NGOs, it is important to note that the changes to "economic expenses" are unlikely to have been measured consistently in first place, partly due to questionable accounting methods.
+For example, hiring new staff or buying new equipment may not have been required, however existing staff may have had to divert efforts from a core NGO activity to administrative tasks - thus recording no change in expenses whilst compromising operational effectiveness.
+The data may also be an indication that many NGOs may have already been fulfilling much of the requirement for internal purposes before the enactment of the law, making only minor tweaks to the routines.